DeathBringer269/Sem5-webDevCourse/Assignment-4/readme.md

 # Installation instructions
-* Open terminal(powershell, cmd for windows or bash shell for linux) in project folder `Assignment-4` after cloning repository
+* Open terminal(powershell, cmd for windows or bash shell for linux) in project folder `Assignment-4` after cloning repository.
+* Make sure dependencies are installed
 * Enter command `python manage.py runserver` for windows or `py manage.py runserver` for linux in your terminal.
 * Enter localhost:8000 in your browser